Sickness absence and sick pay during the Covid-19 pandemic - FAQs for employers

 How do I pay an employee who is furloughed but is also sick?

 If an employee becomes sick while on furlough, it is up to the employer to decide whether to move them to SSP or to keep them on furlough.
 If the employee remains on furlough, the employer can continue to claim their salary through the furlough scheme.
 If the employee is moved onto SSP, the employer will have to pay this and can no longer claim their salary through the furlough scheme.

 For more detail see our FAQs for employers on the coronavirus job retention scheme.

 Do we have to pay employees who are off sick with diagnosed Covid-19?

 Yes, employees will be entitled to the employer’s usual sick leave and pay provisions, including SSP.
-Even if the employee only has mild symptoms, under government guidance they must self-isolate for ten days at home and are entitled to SSP.
+Even if the employee only has mild symptoms, under government guidance they should self-isolate and arrange to have a PCR test.
+Anyone who has been notified of a positive test result is legally required to self-isolate for ten days at home and is entitled to SSP.